-The FDA Amendments Act of 2007 implemented safety-related changes to product labeling and require the adoption of REMS.
+The FDA Amendments Act of 2007 implemented safety-related changes to product labeling and require the adoption of risk management plans, referred to in the legislation as REMS.
 Our product candidates will require REMS.
 The REMS may include requirements for special labeling or medication guides for patients, special communication plans to health care professionals and restrictions on distribution and use.
 While we have received information from the FDA regarding certain aspects of the required REMS for ARX-01, we cannot predict the specific REMS to be required as part of the FDA's approval of ARX-01.
 Depending on the extent of the REMS requirements, our costs to commercialize ARX-01 may increase significantly.
-ARX-02 and ARX-03, if approved, will also require REMS programs that may increase our costs to commercialize these product candidates.
+ARX-02 and ARX-03, upon approval, will also require REMS programs that may increase our costs to commercialize these product candidates.
 Furthermore, risks of sufentanil that are not adequately addressed through proposed REMS for our product candidates may also prevent or delay their approval for commercialization.